up-n-running/Zoom-Integration-for-Events-Manager-Wordpress-Plugin/README.md

 # Zoom Integration for Events Manager Wordpress Plugin
 100% free 3rd party child plugin for Events Manager wordpress plugin.

-*Help flatten the curve: Keep online events free and accessible for everyone* *Help me: Download, use and feed back your experience to help me test and perfect it*
+*Help flatten the curve: Keep people indoors - online events free and accessible for everyone* *Help me: Download, use and feed back your experience to help me test and perfect it*

 # Features